build-on-aws/content/livestreams/build-on-answered/2023-07-05/index.md

 ---
 title: "Build On Live: Answered Episode 8 All About Terraform"
-description: "Check out the latest episode with Kerim Satirli from Hashicorp as we review some of the top viewed Terraform questions in the AWS Collective on Stack Overflow.
+description: "Check out the latest episode with Kerim Satirli from Hashicorp as we review some of the top viewed Terraform questions in the AWS Collective on Stack Overflow."
 tags:
     - iam
     - stack-overflow